-Belgian resident legal entities holding the Notes in an Non-Exempt Account will be subject to a withholding tax of currently 30% on interest payments.
+Belgian resident legal entities holding the Notes in an Non-Exempt Account or which do not qualify as Eligible Investors will be subject to a withholding tax of currently 30% on interest payments.
 They do not have to declare the interest obtained on the Notes.